laravel/docs/billing.md

         'custom_option' => $value,
     ]);

 You may also use the `charge` method without an underlying customer or user.
-To accomplish this, invoke the `charge` method on an new instance of your application's billable model:
+To accomplish this, invoke the `charge` method on a new instance of your application's billable model:

     use App\Models\User;